UWARG/efs-kitchen-sinks/SENSOR_FUSION/ekf-python/README.md

 A Python library for implementing and experimenting with Error-State Extended Kalman Filters (ES-EKF) for UAV Sensor Fusion.

+Currently supports gyroscope, accelerometer, and magnetometer sensors only.

 ## Project Structure

 ```